rabbitmq/rabbitmq-stream-go-client/README.md

 The `consumerUpdate` function is called when the consumer is promoted. </br>
 The new consumer will restart consuming from the offset returned by the `consumerUpdate` function. </br>
 It is up to the user to decide the offset to return. </br>

+The `consumerName` is mandatory to enable the SAC, and it is the way to create different group of consumers</br>
+Different groups of consumers can consume the same stream at the same time. </br>

 One of the way is to store the offset server side and restart from the last offset. </br>